crashkonijn/AirController/README.md

 // Reference to the input of this device public Input Input { get; protected set; }

+// Reference to the save data of this device public SaveData SaveData { get; private set; }

 // Set to true when this specific device is here private bool isHero;